Gotan

-Gotan is a village in Raina II CD block in Bardhaman Sadar South subdivision of Purba Bardhaman district in the state of West Bengal, India.
+Gotan is a village in Raina II, a CD block in Bardhaman Sadar South subdivision of Purba Bardhaman district in the state of West Bengal, India.

 Geography

 Urbanisation

 95.54% of the population of Bardhaman Sadar South subdivision live in the rural areas.
 Only 4.46% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.